-National Register of Taxi Licence Refusals and Revocations
+National Register of Refusals and Revocations

-I am writing to make you aware of a new initiative which X authority is involved in to help strengthen hackney carriage/ Private Hire Vehicle (PHV) licensing for the benefit of both passengers and responsible hackney carriage and PHV drivers.
+I am writing to make you aware of a new initiative which X authority is involved in to help strengthen hackney carriage / Private Hire Vehicle (PHV) licensing for the benefit of both passengers and responsible hackney carriage and PHV drivers.

-As you may be aware, the Local Government Association (LGA), the representative body for local councils, has commissioned a new National Register of Taxi Licence Refusals and Revocations (NR3).
+The Local Government Association (LGA), the representative body for local councils, has commissioned a new National Register of Refusals and Revocations (NR3).
 The register will be hosted by the National Anti-Fraud Network (NAFN).
 The intention of this is to prevent drivers who have had a hackney carriage or PHV licence revoked or an application for one refused, going to another authority to dishonestly secure a licence by failing to disclose their previous licensing history.

-Instances of drivers doing this in the past have undermined public confidence in the hackney carriage and PHV trade and licensing authorities.
-The purpose of the NR3 initiative is therefore to provide a mechanism for licensing authorities to share details of individuals who have had a hackney carriage or PHV licence revoked or an application for one refused.
-The development of NR3 has been welcomed by all sections of the taxi trade, safety groups and charities, the Department for Transport and by licensing authorities.
+Instances of drivers doing this in the past have undermined public confidence in both the hackney carriage and PHV trade and licensing authorities.
+The purpose of the NR3 initiative is therefore to provide a mechanism for licensing authorities to share details of individuals who have had a taxi or PHV licence revoked or an application for one refused.
+The development of NR3 has been welcomed by all sections of the hackney carriage and PHV trade, safety groups and charities, the Department for Transport and by licensing authorities.